 If you wish to do more complicated searches using AND or OR, you will need to use brackets to make sure that the search engine does exactly what you want, just as in arithmetic you would use brackets to specify the meaning of a sum; 3 × (2 + 1) is not the same as (3 × 2) + 1

-For example, supposing you want to find any specimens of smoky quartz or amethyst from Scotland; you might type in:
+For example, supposing you want to find any textiles or items of furniture that feature flowers, you might search for:

 To get the search you want, add brackets around the two things you want the "or" to apply to: